Skip to main content

 About Yu Ding Xing

-Yu Ding Xing 御鼎興 is a family-run brewery in Xi Luo, Taiwan that has been operating since 1947.
-They hand make all their soy sauces and soy pastes the traditional way, using earthenware vats, many of which have been in use for decades.
-You can learn more about their history in our documentary Time, Terroir, Taiwan.
+Based in Xi Luo, Taiwan, Yu Ding Xing 御鼎興 is a family-owned soy sauce brewery founded in 1947.
+They hand make their soy sauces and soy pastes the traditional way: sun-brewed in giant earthenware vessels (many of which have been in use for decades), then cooked slowly over a wood-burning fire.

 SKU: YX020400